tsshadow/scrobbler/docs/database-design.md

 ## Media library and listening history schemas

-The application now enforces a physical split between media metadata and listening history.
-Two schemas are created automatically during bootstrap:
+The application supports a physical split between media metadata and listening history.
+When configured, two schemas are created (or attached for SQLite) during bootstrap:

 | Schema | Ownership | Tables (indicative) | Notes |
 |--------|-----------|---------------------|-------|